spaceshark123/NeuralNetwork/README.md

 #### `models`

-- `SavedNetwork1`: simple neural network to add 2 numbers (object mode)
-- `SavedNetwork2`: deep neural network to add 2 numbers (object mode)
-- `MNISTNetwork`: an untrained neural network with the correct topology to evaluate MNIST cases (digit recognition). accuracy ≈ 10.61% (object mode)
+- `MNISTNetwork`: an untrained neural network with the correct topology to evaluate MNIST cases (digit recognition). accuracy ≈ 10% (object mode)
 - `MNISTNetworkTrained`: a trained neural network that evaluates MNIST cases (digit recognition) with high, generalized accuracy from training on an augmented data set.
-Good for testing your own digits. accuracy ≈ 98.14% (object mode)
+Good for testing your own digits. accuracy ≈ 98.14% (parameters mode)
-- `MNISTParams`: same as `MNISTNetworkTrained`, but as plain text (parameters mode)
-- `MNISTNetworkOverfitted`: a neural network that has been trained excessively, making it overfit to the MNIST dataset.
-Bad for testing your own digits. accuracy ≈ 99.94% (object mode)

 #### `datasets`

-- `TrainSet1`: training/test dataset for adding 2 numbers (can be used for `SavedNetwork1` and `SavedNetwork2`) (plain text mode)
+- `TrainSet1`: training/test dataset for adding 2 numbers (2 inputs, 1 output) (plain text mode)
-- `MNIST`: the MNIST dataset for training/evaluating handwritten digits (stored as `mnist_train.txt` and `mnist_test.txt` in `data` directory)
+- `MNIST`: the MNIST dataset for training/evaluating handwritten digits (stored as `mnist_train.txt` and `mnist_test.txt` in `data` directory), 784 inputs, 10 outputs
 - `testTrainSet`: training/test dataset with a single datapoint for testing purposes (plain text mode)